princomp/princomp.github.io/source/labs/If.md

 Please, read this part only once you have solved the last question of the previous exercise.
 You were asked the following:

-> Ask the user for an integer, and display on the screen “positive and odd” if the number is positive and odd, “positive and even” if the number is positive and even, “negative and odd” if the number is negative and odd, “negative and even” if the number is negative and even, and “You picked 0” if the number is 0.
+> Ask the user for an integer, and display on the screen "positive and odd” if the number is positive and odd, "positive and even” if the number is positive and even, "negative and odd” if the number is negative and odd, "negative and even” if the number is negative and even, and "You picked 0” if the number is 0.

 A possible answer is: